nsat/space-services-user-guide/tutorials/rf_collect/Readme.md

 {"data": {"id": "d25c7a43-b70d-4f57-81d5-ff5177b26158"}}
 ```

-At this point the file has been queued for upload at the next possible contact.
+At this point the file has been queued for upload at the next possible contact, and a window scheduled to run it in 24 hours.

 ## Review

-The files can be found in S3 with the timestamp appended to guarantee uniqueness.
+After the windows completes and enough time is given for download, the files can be found in S3 with the timestamp appended to guarantee uniqueness.
 The `awscli` can be used with the `--recursive` option to see the files:

 ```bash
 aws s3 ls --recursive s3://user-s3-bucket/a/directory/FM1/downlink/